Franktang2/D3-challenge/README.md

 ## Background

-Create a scatter plot to show the relation between poverty and obesity in all the states in the USA.
+Created a scatter plot to show the relationship between poverty and obesity in all the states in the USA.

 ## Technologies Used